How to Apply for Medicaid in California

 - Your existing health coverage.

 - Information on your dependents.

 Any information provided during the Medicaid application process will be kept private and secure.
 Please note that when applying for Medicaid, giving false information or fabricated documents to the DHCS is considered benefits fraud.
 This act is a criminal offense that often comes with a prison sentence.
 It is advised that you give true and accurate information and documentation when applying to any government assistance program.
-To learn more about required documentation for the Medicaid application, download our comprehensive guide.
+To learn more about required documentation for the Medicaid application, download our free guide.

 Information Not Required on California Medicaid Applications

 As mentioned above, signing up for California Medicaid benefits requires you to present some personal information and documentation.
 However, the Medicaid application does not require some types of information.
 In general, any partner or family member who is not filing taxes with you does not need to be listed on the form.
 Medicaid forms do not need you to list your unmarried partner who is not seeking health coverage.
 If that partner has children, they also will not need to be listed on the form.
 Other benefits programs require applicants to sit for an interview before being enrolled.
 However, the Medicaid application process does not require petitioners to be interviewed.

 Learn the Steps to Take After a Medicaid Application Denial in California

 Regardless of how or where you apply for Medicaid in California, you can request an appeal if your application was denied.
 Most Medicaid petitioners receive a reply about their enrollment status in a little over a month’s time.
 A letter in the mail will inform you if your application was accepted or denied.
 A denied Medicaid application letter will contain information on how to proceed with an appeal.
 An appeal does not guarantee acceptance, but it does allow the state government of California to reconsider your eligibility for California Medicaid.